Zututukulipa/movieDemo/README.md

 function Start-ACLCheck {
   param(
     $Target, $ServiceName)
+  # Gather ACL of object
   if ($null -ne $target) {
     try {
       $ACLObject = Get-Acl $target -ErrorAction SilentlyContinue
     }
     catch { $null }

+    # If Found, Evaluate Permissions
     if ($ACLObject) {
       $Identity = @()
       $Identity += "$env:COMPUTERNAME\$env:USERNAME"
       if ($ACLObject.Owner -like $Identity ) { Write-Host "$Identity has ownership of $Target" -ForegroundColor Red }
+      # This should now work for any language.
+Command runs whoami group, removes the first two line of output, converts from csv to object, but adds "group name" to the first column.
       whoami.exe /groups /fo csv | select-object -skip 2 | ConvertFrom-Csv -Header 'group name' | Select-Object -ExpandProperty 'group name' | ForEach-Object { $Identity += $_ }
       $IdentityFound = $false
       foreach ($i in $Identity) {